CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/01-overview.md

 | RAM  | 16 GB   | 8 GB    |
 | disk | 50 GB   | 20 GB   |

-By 'minimum' requirements we mean resources needed for K8S and CZERTAINLY installation and for basic evaluation of it's features.
+By *minimum* requirements we mean resources which needed for CZERTAINLY and kubernetes installation and for basic evaluation of it's features.
 For production use, please provide resources mentioned in 'optimum' column.

 ## Download and import image